kazurayam/ConditionalTestCaseExecutionInTestSuite/docs/index.md

 ### Create a Test Listener

-You have to create a List Listener code.
-The name of Test Listener can be any; for example `TL1`.
+You have to create a Test Listener.
+The name of Test Listener can be any.
+For example `TL1`.
 The code should be like this:

     import com.kazurayam.ks.TestCaseResults
     import com.kms.katalon.core.annotation.AfterTestCase